RuvaS20/crosswalk/README.md

 - **Nothing keeps the current selections visible** while scrolling a 20-week plan now that the chip row is gone.
 The printed header states the configuration; the screen does not, once the form scrolls away.
+- **Session length is a stepped control dressed as a continuous one.** The minutes field steps by 5 from 15 to 300, but extra minutes only change the plan when they cross a *pairing* threshold — the point where two consecutive lessons fit in one week.
+Senior mobile durations cluster at 30, 45 and 60, so 30 and 45 produce an identical plan (20 lessons in class either way), and the real steps are 60 (two 30s fit), 90 (45+45) and 120 (60+60).
+Typing 50 or 55 does nothing at all.
+Either snap the control to the values that differ, or say when a change had no effect.
+- **Splitting long lessons across weeks** is the real fix for short sessions, and the biggest open question here. `packWeeks` deliberately refuses to, arguing it "would misrepresent the curriculum" — so this needs Technovation's view on whether a 120-minute lesson may legitimately run over two meetings, not just an engineering decision.
+- **The CSV no longer identifies itself.** With the configuration line removed, a file in someone's Downloads says only "Technovation plan" — nothing distinguishes a 16–18 mobile plan from an 8–12 one.
+That lives solely in the filename now, which is the first thing lost when a file is renamed or pasted into another sheet.
 - **Season rollover runbook.** Currently undocumented.
 - **Missing prerequisites.** Nothing requires *Planning your Project* or *Market Research*, both of which look like real dependencies for later work.